The Director of the program is Olivier Hermine. The new governance includes 6 bureaus

 Role: As the decision-making body, the EC define and supervise the general strategy of the GR-Ex project and oversee the budget.
 EC meetings will be held twice a year, each March with the Scientific Advisory Board and each September.
 Meetings can also be called upon by special request of any of the EC or Scientific Committee members in order to respond to a clearly defined need.

-The Scientific Committee (SC) is comprised of 11 elected GR-Ex members.
+The Scientific Committee (SC), currently chaired by Eric Soler, is comprised of 10 GR-Ex members appointed by the EC.
 Their respective expertise include:

 - Blood transfusion: Thierry Peyrard

-The Education Committee (EdC) is comprised of 3 elected GR-Ex members:
+The Education Committee (EdC) is comprised of 3 GR-Ex members:

 - Anaïs Merckx